c-rutter/imabc/README.md

   - FUN - string.
 This is a character string for the R function that will be used to generate random values. (e.g. “runif”, “qtruncnorm”, etc.).
-While add\_prior can currently handle this value not being given the rest of the code will not work properly in that scenario.
+While add\_prior can currently handle this value not being given, the rest of the code will not work properly in that scenario.
-    In the future, not giving a value for FUN will result in a non-calibrated parameter from the models perspective.
+    In the future, not giving a value for FUN will result in a non-calibrated parameter from the model’s perspective.
   - use\_length - boolean.
 This tells imabc whether the prior expects a scalar input or a vector of inputs.
 Functions like runif expect a scalar value n and then return a vector of length n, while others